Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 akureyri, iceland

-Two other places in Skagafjördur are of high historical interest; Hólar and Hofsós.
-Hólar is located in Hjaltadalur Valley, a beautiful mountain valley and is the former residence of the bishop of North Iceland.
-This was an important cultural centre in the middle ages and there you can see the old church which beholds precious art treasures that are rarely found elsewhere in Iceland.
-Hofsós is a small fishing village on the east side of Skagafjördur.
-It became known at the end of the 19th century as a harbour from which many Icelanders emigrated to the "new world" in search for a better life.
-The Emigration Center at the old harbour tells their story today.
+Two other places in Skagafjörður are of high historical interest; Hólar and Hofsós.
+Hólar is the former residence of the bishop of North Iceland and was an important cultural center in the middle ages.
+Hofsós is a small fishing village known as a harbor from which many Icelanders emigrated to the "new world" in search for a better life.

-In Skagafjördur you should also visit the turf house-museum in Glaumbær and the turf church Vidimýri (near Varmahlid).
+In Skagafjörður you should also visit the turf house-museum in Glaumbær and the turf church Víðimýri.
 The turf buildings in Skagafjördur are two of the best preserved in the country.
-Drive on to overnight in Skagafjördur area.

 Day Day 9